Gattocrucco/lsqfitgp/docs/kernels.rst

-Let's suppose that you have some data :math:`y(x)` that you want to fit with a specific function, that (let's say by chance) we call :math:`h(x)`, apart from an amplitude parameter, i.e. the model is
+Let's suppose that you have some data :math:`y(x)` that you want to fit with a specific function, that (let's say by chance) we call :math:`h(x)`, apart from an amplitude parameter, i.e., the model is

 .. math::
     y = p h(x) + \varepsilon(x),